Windower/Lua/addons/shoutHelper/readme.md

 * DEL [<party>] <job>
-  removes a job from the job list. <party> is optional and if is not given, the first instance of the given job will be deleted
+  removes a job from the job list. <party> is optional and if is not given, the first occurrence of the given job will be deleted

 * VISIBLE
   Toggles the visibility of the scoreboard.
 Data will continue to